FizzCorp/Fizz-Javascript/react-redux-sample/README.md

 # Run the project

-In the project directory, you can run:
+In the project directory, install dependencies and start project by running

+- `npm install`

-`npm start`
+- `npm start`

-Runs the app in the development mode.<br />
+App would start in development mode.

 Open [http://localhost:3000/?roomId=global-channel&userId=ht&locale=en](http://localhost:3000/?roomId=global-channel&userId=test&locale=en) to view it in the browser.

 # Project Structure